Greek myth writing

 P.S.
 Seven Tips for Story Writing

 If you like this approach, there are a lot of ways you can develop it and use it in class.
 You can introduce or practice new vocab or structures, practice dialogue or even use two flash stories (a few weeks apart) to assess their progress.
 Flash stories are also ideal for assisted learning (where the adult takes the part of one pair).
-For my free .pdf ‘7 Tips for teaching story writing’ please email email@example.com with ‘Tips’ in the subject line or call 0844 884 1742 to discuss a workshop.
+For my free .pdf ‘7 Tips for teaching story writing’ please email email@example.com with ‘Tips’ in the subject line.

 ‘Robin has worked very hard giving us a lot of value for money on creating the workshops and on the behind the scenes thinking to bring the project to a head.
 Robin has been both creative and reliable and has thought through every step of the project.
 He is professional in all he does and works very well with children and adults alike.’